Looking for a new phone running Android? These are all of our favourites.

 - No headphone jack

-Our current favourite Android phone of 2018 is Huawei’s P20 Pro.
+Our current favourite Android phone in 2018 is Huawei’s P20 Pro.
 Not only does it have three cameras on the back, but the main 40-megapixel sensor gives you serious freedom with your shots.
 There’s even a fantastic night mode.

-The shiny back is lovely, the sides perfectly curved and the even the notched 1080p display is far from an eyesore.
+The shiny back is lovely, the sides perfectly curved and the even the notched 1080p OLED display is far from an eyesore.
 This really is Huawei’s best phone yet.

 But there’s one area that really needs improvement – the software.
 Huawei’s EMUI is a buggy skin over Android 8.1 that renders apps like Google Maps and YouTube often unusable.
-Hopefully this will be sorted in an update.
+Hopefully, this will be sorted in an update.

 Galaxy S9 Plus